FilipeMCruz/dotfiles/README.md

 # My Dotfiles

 This is a repository with my configuration files.

-To use this configurations you have to clone this repository and run the stow_all script.
 This will always be a WIP repo.

+To use this configurations you have to clone this repository and run the `stow_all` script.
+This script assumes you have [stow](https://www.gnu.org/software/stow/) installed in your system.
+If there's any module that you don't want simply delete it before running the `stow_all` script.

 My focus for now is music, most scripts are related to that.
 The music directory is organized as /_"artist"_ - _"genre"_/_"release year"_ - _"album"_ - Cd _"disc number"_/_"tracknumber"_. _"song title"_